This page is currently being updated. For the latest information see the Welcome Guide in the New Students Section.

 STRONG classes combine a killer bodyweight bootcamp workout with party vibes and pumped-up music.
 It is a High Intensity Interval Training class using more traditional fitness moves for a more athletic, conditioningstyle workout.
 You use your own body weight as resistance to achieve muscle definition.
 The songs match every move, driving the intensity in a challenging progression that provides a total body workout.

 Chiara Toschi, ct452

 If there’s a club/society not listed here, not to worry - you can start it!
 To found a new club/society you need to have a President and a Treasurer, and 15 Darwin students need to sign up.
 Then, you can apply for funding from the DCSA Treasurer.

 Some clubs we have previously offered are also looking for volunteers to help lead them this year, they are listed below.
-If you’re interested in getting involved with one of these clubs or starting a new one, come to the Sports & Societies Fair to pick up the necessary paperwork or email Jonathan (email@example.com) or Poppy and Asmay (firstname.lastname@example.org)
+If you’re interested in getting involved with one of these clubs or starting a new one, come to the Sports & Societies Fair to pick up the necessary paperwork or email Jonathan (firstname.lastname@example.org) or Callum (email@example.com)

 Aerial Arts are a great way to improve strength, flexibility and overall fitness and the club is open to all students regardless of their age and experience-level.
 Whether you have previous experience or are just curious about it - please drop by at our sessions and give it a go!
 You can find out more by joining our Facebook group “Darwin College Aerial Arts” for regular updates.

 Bike Repair ClubGears looking orange?
 Brakes failing?
 Flat tyre?
 Do you feel like you're taking your life into your own hands every time you hit the road on your bike?
 Sign up for the Bike Repair club, and get access to all the tools you'll need to keep a bike in working order around Cambridge!
 We run the occasional masterclass, so no previous experience is necessary.
 Find us at the Sports and Societies Fair!